I. Two Worlds, One Hierarchy

 The ascription is a signal of what we in our group take for granted—whether or not we can justify taking it for granted.
 It sets boundaries on the discourse and defines the positions it would be acceptable to take.
 Hence, clarity is less a result of justification from a shared body of evidence and more a reference to a backdrop of unquestionable assumptions.
 (Note that the ‘clear’ bit of philosophy itself need not be true.)

 There is a powerful rhetorical consequence.
-The ascription of clarity marks those who would stop and question it as outsiders.
+The ascription of clarity marks as outsiders those who would stop and question it.
 Those in lower positions of power will not dare to question what has been laid down as clear.
 It is always possible that the clarity of a putatively clear bit of philosophy can indeed be justified from shared evidence.
 In that case, the person who dared to speak up is revealed as someone who does not grasp the shared evidence or has not reasoned through the justification, unlike everyone who let the bit of philosophy go unchallenged.
 They appear unintelligent and uninformed and, in effect, deserving of their lower position of power.
 So, insofar as power is desirable, there is an inclination to let claims to clarity go unchallenged, thereby signaling understanding through silent consent.
-The immediate impulse is to assume that one is behind or uninformed.

 Because clarity is vague and the standards are undetermined, there are no solid grounds on which to contest someone’s ascription.
 The precedent is defined first by social and interpersonal cues and only second by facts about the cases.
 Hence, ascriptions of unclarity are rarely disputed.
 For instance, if someone calls a bit of philosophy unclear, it would be odd to respond with something to the effect of, “I disagree.
 I think it is clear.”
 Rather, the response will be an explanation of the bit of philosophy in question.